hirosystems/docs/clarinet-create-new-project.md

 your project, Clarinet will add them to this file.

 The `settings/Devnet.toml` file contains configuration for accounts in the Clarinet console, including the seed phrases and initial balances.
-Initial balances are in microSTX.
+Initial balances are in Micro Stacks (microSTX).